-The first, 1866, bridge was built out of timber by convict labour 1863-7.
-It was called the North Fremantle Bridge, and, after the second bridge was constructed, the High Level Bridge.
+The first Fremantle bridge, 1866, was built out of timber by convict labour 1863-7, and was officially opened 2 October 1867 (Hitchock: 52).
+It was called the North Fremantle Bridge, and then, after the second bridge was constructed, the High Level Bridge.

 The second bridge was built 1896-8 just downstream of the first and called the Low Level Bridge.
 It was wider and stronger but much lower.
 It was required by the increased commercial traffic mostly as a result of gold discoveries.
 It was, however, not suitable for the tramway which Councils wished to extend to North Fremantle in 1908. (photo 1907, Battye Library)

 The two bridges in 1906.
 Photo from Hitchcock: 95, credited Nixon.